ropensci/phylocomr/cran-comments.md

 --------

-This release includes fixes for examples, internal class checks, and a problem in the C code related to use of fread.
+This release includes a fix for the function ph_bladj, to avoid two types of errors.

 Thanks!
 Scott Chamberlain